Laurie

-Obsessed with good whodunits and amateur sleuths always digging their own graves, Laurie Alberswerth is a mystery author, senior community educator/entertainer (edu-tainer, thank you very much), and a degreed engineer.
-She's given up convincing the left and right halves of her brain to stay on their own sides of the fence, and lets her imagination deal with the fallout.It's best for everyone.
+Obsessed with good whodunits and amateur sleuths who dig their own graves, Laurie Alberswerth is a mystery author, senior community educator/entertainer (edu-tainer, thank you very much), and a degreed engineer.
+She's given up convincing the left and right halves of her brain to stay in their lanes and lets her imagination deal with the fallout.It's best for everyone.

 Are you friendly with Jessica Fletcher?
 Besties with Father Brown?
 Mad about Midsomer Murders?